 The executive branch of the OUAC committee shall have sole responsibility to decide whether a cost incurred meets the criteria 3.1 and 3.2.
 In the event of a deadlock the President shall have the casting vote.

 4. Reimbursing athletes for competition costs

-OUAC will pay a contribution towards entry costs for those competitions for which:
+OUAC will pay a contribution (dependent on budget) towards entry costs for those competitions for which: